 Since then, we have hosted four more seminars from leading figures in manufacturing across different fields.
 In early May, Prof. Sir David Payne from the University of Southampton gave a talk on the activities of the National Hub in High Value Photonic Manufacturing.
 This was followed by a talk on digital twin smart manufacturing processes for high value added products from Prof. Xichun Luo from the University of Strathclyde.
 The most recent two talks were given by Dr Zushu Li from the University of Warwick, and Prof. Cameron Pleydell-Pearce, from Swansea University.
 Both talks focused on the importance of sustainably manufacturing steel in the UK.

 Royce Hub Building residents have all enjoyed the return to in-person talks given by visitors, and all events have been well attended.
 There has been good engagement online too, with attendees from many other UK institutions including Bath, Imperial, Oxford, Cambridge, Birmingham and beyond.
-A key aim of this series was to also engage with industry, and PEOPLE from XYZ have attended the talks online.
 We have also had several attendees from institutions and industry from even further afield including France, Germany and China!

 We have more talks scheduled from September onwards.
 For more information on these upcoming events, please see the series website.
 You can also sign up to attend future events through this link.